Best Xbox Black Friday 2024 deals to shop right now

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-The month of Black Friday has finally arrived, and a number of retailers have already kicked off their Black Friday 2024 sales.
-Tech and gaming are hot property on Black Friday, and the Xbox deals are bound to be epic (if last year is anything to go by).
+The highlights?
+There’s a £50 saving on the already cheap Xbox Series S (was £249.99, now £199.99, Argos.co.uk), and while the top-of-the-range Xbox Series X hasn’t been discounted as aggressively as it was last year, there’s an extra £40 saving to be had on a certified refurbished console.
+The Xbox store is also cutting the price of thousands of games by up to 55 per cent.

-While Black Friday doesn’t officially start until Friday 29 November, the likes of Argos, John Lewis and AO have already launched some savings into the air.
-Amazon has also announced that it will start cutting prices on 21 November and Nintendo has already dropped Nintendo Switch bundle deals too.
+Rivals PlayStation and Nintendo have kicked off their own Black Friday sales too, with some very competitive discounts on the PS5 and enticing bundle offers on the Nintendo Switch.

-Xbox also kicked off its Black Friday sale this week, with thousands of games slashed in price.
 If you’re waiting to pick up an Xbox Series X, an Xbox Series S or even some new Xbox accessories or Xbox games this Black Friday, I’ve spotted the best early discounts and savings.
-Here’s everything you need to know about Black Friday Xbox deals, plus when it’ll all take place.
+Here’s everything you need to know about Black Friday Xbox deals.

 Best Xbox deals to shop now